Supporting Child and Youth Mental Health in BC

 - Working Groups tackle provincial systems barriers identified by Local Action Teams, sponsors, funders, the Steering Committee and Clinical Faculty.

-Funding and administrative support for the Collaborative is provided by the Shared Care Committee in partnership with the General Practice Services, Specialist Services and the Joint Standing Committee on Rural Issues – all are Joint Collaborative Committees of Doctors of BC (formerly the BC Medical Association) and the BC government – a structure unprecedented in Canada.
+Funding and administrative support for the Collaborative is provided by the Shared Care Committee in partnership with the General Practice Services, Specialist Services and the Joint Standing Committee on Rural Issues – all are Joint Collaborative Committees of Doctors of BC (formerly the BC Medical Association) and the BC government.
+The structure is unprecedented in Canada.
 The Committees are funded through the Physician Master Agreement and work closely together, but each have their own distinct mandates and initiatives to improve the patient and provider experience and efficiency of the health care system.

 Resources and Helpful Links